centre-for-humanities-computing/web-extractor/README.md

 Each rule is tested one by one in alphabetical order until a match is found.
 In the event of a match the result is saved and any remaining rules are aborted.

-If no `rules` path is passed in the rules (if any) located in the `rules` directory of the project, will be used.
+If no `rules` path is passed in, the rules (if any) located in the `rules` directory of the project, will be used.

 ### Disabling and Deleting Rules
 A rule can be temporarily disabled by prefixing the file name with double underscore e.g. `__cookiebot.js`.
 To completely